aivoric/MovieAnalysis/README.md

 Although an xgboost regression was performed to demonstrate how the algorithm could be used, it would be innacurate in this case to use it since we don't have enough data samples.

-Nevertheless, with the current XGBoost run we managed to achieve a mean squared error of TBD indicating that there may be some predictive value in this model.
+Nevertheless, with the current XGBoost run we managed to achieve a mean squared error of 0.626 indicating that there may be some predictive value in this model.